Haronicio/ismm-analyse-dsync/Reaper/README.md

 ### Spectral Cleaning

 Make sure your item is well-selected.
 "Get sound print" will add a spectral edit window to your item and add the VSTs ReaFIR for spectral cleaning and ReaEQ for a graphic equalizer to the track.
+You can adjust knob to tweak bounded frequencies, frenquecy range, frequency/time contrast and compression.
 Open ReaFIR, play the noise profile and check "Automatically build noise profile (enable during noise)".
 Uncheck when done.
+Use substract to remove desired frequencies, Compressor to enhance and EQ to increase or diminuss, play with the output gain and the spectrogram : hold Ctrl to move spectrum and Shift to draw on spectrum
 You can then make adjustments on the desired frequencies with ReaEQ.

 Once finished, press "done".
 The track will be frozen and the item will be locked.
 Obviously, you can reapply as much spectral cleaning as desired if you unlock the item.